rdmark/Netatalk/README.md

 Configure with `--enable-srvloc --disable-zeroconf`.

-### OmniOS
+### OmniOSce
-You need to point to the location where the Berkely DB libraries and headers are installed, e.g.:
+You need to point to the location where the Berkely DB libraries and headers are installed, e.g. for OmniOSce:

 ```
 ./configure --with-bdb=/opt/ooce